lgoudin/axeptio-ios-sdk/README.md

 func showConsentController(initialStepIndex: Int = 0, onlyFirstTime: Bool = true, in viewController: UIViewController, animated: Bool = true, completionHandler: @escaping (Error?) -> Void) -> (() -> Void)?
 ```

-If the widget is shown the function returns a dismiss handler that you can call to hide the widget should you need it.
-Otherwise returns nil.
+If the widget is displayed, the function returns a reject handler that you can call to hide the widget if necessary.
+Otherwise, it returns nil.

 #### getUserConsent